-Home / Recipes / Fried Spring Onion Noodles
+Home / Recipes / Scallion Oil Noodles

-Fried spring onion noodles
+spring onion oil noodles

 • Soy Sauce: Dark soy sauce is mainly for the coloring, which is less salty than normal soy sauce.
 If you don’t have it, you can substitute it with normal soy sauce for only half of the amount.
 The quality of the soy sauce is important for this recipe.
 I recommend Leekumkee soy sacue.